 - You’re very tired.

 - You’ve had alcohol, used street drugs or taken certain medicines, like antidepressants.
 These things can make it hard for you to wake up or respond to your baby.

 Co-sleepers are baby beds or bassinettes that attach to your bed.
-Some makers of co-sleepers say they’re safe, but the U.S. Consumer Product Safety Commission (CPSC) doesn’t have any safety standards for co-sleepers.
-AAP doesn’t recommend using these products.
+To improve their safety, the U.S. Consumer Product Safety Commission (CPSC) is creating the first set of safety standards for co-sleepers.
+Companies that make co-sleepers must follow the safety standards starting July 2014.
+At this time, AAP doesn’t recommend using these products.

 Some parents don’t sleep well with a baby in their bed.
 Babies who co-sleep may have trouble falling asleep by themselves.
 This can be a problem at naptime or at night when parents aren’t yet in bed.

 The best place for your baby to sleep is in her bassinet or crib placed close to your bed.
 If you have multiples (twins, triplets or more), put each baby in her own bassinet or crib.